jlangr/ccode2/classes.md

 John von Neumann and Herman Goldstine's article, "Planning and Coding of Problems for an Electronic Computing Instrument" explored the premise of a subroutine: *"We call the coded sequence of a problem a routine, and one which is formed with the purpose of possible substitution into other routines, a **subroutine**."* The premise was that subroutines (particularly for smaller, common operations) would cut down on the amount of code by allowing re-use, and would also help reduce defects.

-Pioneers Maurice Wilkes and David Wheeler were inspired by ideas found in the seminal article, and implemented the concept of subroutines in the EDSAC computer in 1951.
+Pioneers Maurice Wilkes and David Wheeler, inspired by ideas found in the seminal article, implemented the concept of subroutines in the EDSAC computer in 1951.
 In short, they believed that code modularization brought about by subroutines would lead to less costly software development.
 They didn't wait for research (though it did come, slowly, across later decades).

 Since, we extrapolated the claimed value of modularization, originally brought about in the form of subroutines, to larger contexts.
 We learned to organize collections of subroutines&mdash;functions or methods&mdash;into modules or classes.
 That in turn presented new challenges around the composition of such modules and classes, as well as the interrelationships (dependencies) between them.
 We began to derive various heuristics to guide other developers.